Miss Universe Nepal 2024: Pageant Format

 On 11 May 2024 a second press conference was made to announce the opening of registration for the selection of 8th Miss Universe Nepal.
 The announcement was made in the presence of Miss Universe Nepal 2021- Sujita Basnet.
 Several media houses covered the event in a huge scale.

 The registrations initially opened from 15 May 2024 to June 15, 2024, via Khalti app and Miss Universe Nepal website.
-Further developments regarding competition format, announcement of contestants, contest events and grand finale date was revealed by the face-book page of Nepal Tourism Board, the Tourism Partner of Miss Universe Nepal.
-Later on, registration phase was extended till 30 June, 2024 for NRN candidates to prepare essential documents.